-The session will be split into 2 parts: 11:10 a.m. - 1:00 p.m., and 3:00 p.m. - 4:30 p.m.
-These two parts will each consist of a panel of Ministers and/or Vice ministers, a moderator, and a chair.
+The session will take place at 11:00 a.m. - 1:00 p.m. and will consist of a panel of Ministers and/or Vice ministers, a moderator, and a chair.
 The panel interventions will be followed by an interactive discussion with the audience.

-Delegations wishing to intervene during the interactive segment should indicate their interest by pressing the microphone console during the session or in advance via email to the Secretariat (ffd4@un.org), with copy to the Co-chairs - Burundi (landry.sibomana@gmail.com) and Portugal (duarte.valente@mne.pt).
+Delegations wishing to intervene during the interactive segment should indicate their interest by pressing the microphone console during the session or in advance via email to the Secretariat (ffd4@un.org) with copy to the Co-chairs - Burundi (landry.sibomana@gmail.com) and Portugal (duarte.valente@mne.pt).